Delboy/EatMe/README.md

     - Clicking the vegan checkbox automatically checks the vegetarian checkbox and subsequently unchcecking the vegetarian box unchecks the vegan box.
     - The user has two options to upload an image of their recipe.
 They can either choose a file to upload or simply put in the URL address of the image.
     - If neither of the image options are used a default image will be generated.
     - An add Recipe button is present at the bottom of the page once the form is ready to send.
+    - If a user tries to access this page without being signed in they will recieve a not logged in error.

 ### Edit Recipe Page

 - #### Editing Recipes
     - Editing a recipe brings up the form that was filled in when the recipe was created and has all the fields filled out with the orginal content.
     - Changing the content and hitting save at the bottom of the page saves the recipe.
+    - If a user tries to access this page without being signed in they will recieve a forbidden access error.